top of page

 These internal conflicts don’t surface easily in conversations about job search strategy or career assessments.
 They reveal themselves in quieter moments—in the hesitation when a student describes their “dream career,” in the self-doubt when they talk about their strengths, in the way they shrink from the idea of choosing a future too soon.

-Online career counselling with a clinical psychologist offers students a rare opportunity: space to understand their internal world before it shapes their professional life.
+Online career counselling with a clinical psychologist such as Cody Thomas Rounds, a licensed clinical psychologist offers students a rare opportunity: space to understand their internal world before it shapes their professional life.
+Researching potential career paths and writing down the types of jobs you would enjoy can help you focus your job search and identify roles that truly fit your skills and interests.

 Why Clinical Guidance Matters Before Entering the Workforce